-- Enter a Memo as to why the part was added.
+- Enter a Memo as to why you added the part.

 - Chose a method to add the part.

-The blue buttons are going to add the part and create a task for a technician to complete at a later date.
-The green buttons will only add the part, with no task.
+The blue buttons will add the part and create a task for a technician to complete later.
+The green buttons will only add the part with no task.

 - Deliver – moves the part out of inventory and delivers it to your customer